naveenkalapala/unified-observability-stack/Monitoring/prometheus.md

 ---

 ### Prometheus supports a variety of native exporters, including:

-### Node Exporter for Linux server metrics.
+- Node Exporter for Linux server metrics.
-### Exporters for Windows, MySQL, Apache, HAProxy, and more.
+- Exporters for Windows, MySQL, Apache, HAProxy, and more.

 <img width="1280" height="720" alt="image" src="https://github.com/user-attachments/assets/c81401a8-e6c4-4c72-9e9e-56a1b9cccffe" />

+---

 ### Types of Metrics

-Prometheus is capable of monitoring a wide range of metrics, such as:
+- Prometheus is capable of monitoring a wide range of metrics,
+- such as:

-### System-level metrics: CPU and memory utilization, disk space, and service uptime.
+- **System-level metrics**: CPU and memory utilization, disk space, and service uptime.
-### Application-specific data: Exception counts, latency issues, and the number of pending requests.
+- **Application-specific data**: Exception counts, latency issues, and the number of pending requests

 ### This wide-ranging capability allows you to tailor monitoring precisely to your requirements.
 Additionally, Prometheus seamlessly integrates with various platforms—including operating systems, networking devices, and databases—ensuring a comprehensive view of your entire technology stack.

+---

 ## 📂 Installation (Basic)